Mic92/sops-nix/README.md

 before actually using them in the initrd.
 In the future, we hope to extend NixOS to allow keys to be provisioned in the bootloader install phase.

+### Using secrets at evaluation time

+It is not possible to use secrets at evaluation time of nix code.
+This is because sops-nix decrypts secrets only in the activation phase of nixos i.e. in `nixos-rebuild switch` on the target machine.
+If you rely on this feature for some secrets, you should also include solutions that allow secrets to be stored securely in your version control, e.g.
+[git-agecrypt](https://github.com/vlaci/git-agecrypt).
+These types of solutions can be used together with sops-nix.